cadencec/Risk-Blitz/README.md

 Risk Blitz modifies the original project by replacing the label-making functionality with a Risk battle simulator, including troop selection, dice mechanics, battle resolution, and a new LCD interface.

 ## Disclaimer
-Risk Blitz is an independent fan-made project and is not affiliated with or endorsed by Hasbro, Risk, CrunchLabs, or Mark Rober.

 "Risk" is a trademark of its respective owner.

-## Future Improvements
-🎲 Animated dice rolls
-🔊 Sound effects
-🏆 Battle statistics
-🎨 Custom LCD graphics
-⚔️ More Risk mechanics
-🔄 Replay/reset functionality

 ## License
 The original CrunchLabs source code used in this project is licensed under the MIT License.